ilan2011/recipe-nutrition-analysis/README.md

   - This step ensures our analysis isn't skewed by potential data entry errors
   - Applied to: calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates

+### Missing Values Analysis
+I performed a programmatic check for missing values in all relevant columns and found no missing values.
+Therefore, no imputation was necessary for our analysis.
+This completeness is likely due to Food.com's submission requirements.

 Here's what the cleaned dataset looks like (displaying only columns relevant to our analysis):

 | name                                 |     id |   minutes |   contributor_id | submitted   | tags                                               | nutrition                                     |   n_steps | steps                                              | description                                        | ingredients                                        |   n_ingredients |          user_id |   recipe_id | date       |   rating | review                                             |   avg_rating |   n_ratings |   calories |   total_fat |   sugar |   sodium |   protein |   saturated_fat |   carbohydrates |